• •

 How do you make an invisible increase?

 I’m so glad you asked!
 Typically, an increase is done by making two stitches in the same stitch.
-To make an invisible increase, you’re still making two stitches in the same stitch, but in this instance, the first stitch you make is in the front loop only of the stitch you’re working into, and the second stitch is worked under both loops as normal.
+To make an invisible increase, you make two stitches in the same stitch.
+But in this instance, the first stitch you make is in the front loop only of the stitch you’re working into.
+The second stitch is worked under both loops as normal.

 How do you make an invisible decrease?

-In a typical decrease, you’re working one stitch over two stitches by pulling up a loop in each stitch and crocheting them together to make one stitch.
-In the invisible decrease, you’re following the same process but working in the front loops only.
-This gives you a nice neat stitch that gives you no gaps!
+In a typical decrease, you’re working one stitch over two stitches by pulling up a loop in each stitch and crocheting them together.
+In the invisible decrease, you follow the same process but work in the front loops only.
+This gives you a nice neat stitch and no gaps!

 Yarn Under vs. Yarn Over

 This is a technique that you really only use in crochet amigurumi, so you may not be familiar with it!
 When crocheting regularly, you are likely very familiar with the yarn over.
-So much so that it is likely just habit, and you don’t even think about what you’re doing.
-But did you know that by doing a yarn under, you can create slightly neater and tighter stitches (using less yarn!) and create a denser fabric?!
-It takes a little intentionality and retraining your brain to yarn under rather than over, but you just may be pleasantly surprised by how it looks!
+So much so that it’s just habit and you don’t even think about what you’re doing.
+But by working yarn under stitches, you make slightly neater, tighter stitches (using less yarn!) and create a denser fabric!
+It takes a little intentionality and retraining your brain.
+But you just may be pleasantly surprised by how it looks!

 Jogless Color Changing In Crochet Amigurumi

 When you work in continuous rounds, color changes can often look sloppy.
 The best way to fix this is to use the jogless stripe method.
-Essentially, before you finish the last stitch before your color change (let’s use sc since that’s the most typical stitch) with two loops on your hook, you’ll yarn over/under the new color and pull through to finish the sc.
+Essentially, before you finish the last stitch before your color change, you’ll yarn over/under the new color and pull through to finish the stitch.
 You’ll slip stitch into the next stitch and then carry on with your sc through the remainder of the round.
-When you get back to the slip stitch, you’ll work sc into that stitch as if it was a regular stitch.
+When you get back to the slip stitch, you’ll sc into that stitch as if it were a regular stitch.
 This will give you a nice clean line!

 Finishing Tips